Feature #11746: OpenPGP Applet: get rid of libgtk3-simplelist-perl

 Ideally, we would mimic Seahorse's interface.
 The first implementation doesn't have to be as neat, though.

-#5 Updated by nodens almost 2 years ago
+#5 Updated by nodens over 2 years ago

 We could (delegate pubkey encryption to

 IMO at this point we should take a step back and check if the cost/benefit is worth it, compared to delegating public key encryption to

 seahorse-tool), but there are a few issues in my book:

 - we have to use a temporary file, seahorse-tool doesn't read from stdin or write to stdout.
 Files are encrypted as <filename.pgp>,